apollosolutions/retail-supergraph/use-cases/get-products-in-many-ways.md

 ## Showing a product in multiple ways

+For the code examples, see the [products subgraph](../subgraphs/products).

 The first thing users see on a retail application is a home page.
-Home pages on most pages are rows and/or columns of products.
+Home pages on most retail stores are rows and/or columns of products that users can view.

 A sample query that could power a row in the home screen is the following: